peaclab/PACT/README.md

 * Wrapper = SPICESolver_transient.py

-Note that, using SPICE transient will create an error.
-This error is for mapping the steady-state grid temperatures back to block temperatures.
-You can ignore the error.

-Transient grid temperature files are saved in ~/src folder as RC_transient.cir.csv
+Transient grid temperature files are saved in ~/src folder as RC_transient.cir.csv.
+The last step transient temperature results will be printed in the terminal.

 ## Low-level solvers
 To change the low-level solver types for SPICE solver, users need to modify the SPICESolver_steady.py or SPICESolver_transient.py.